/5 ignition for BMW motorcycles

 Setting the points

 Setting the points gap on BMW motorcycles is really easy, but is often misunderstood.
 The points available in the 70-80’s would last for 20-25 K miles and often far more.
 I have heard that today’s points don’t last very long, but I don’t know the truth of that assertion.

 To get the points to last, they must cool.
 To cool they must open up widely (gap) for air to cool them.
 To get the engine to a high rpm, we need for the points to only open a little bit, or we risk something called “floating.”
 They just won’t move back and forth fast enough to reach a high rpm.
 We are caught in a compromise between cooling (large gap) and high rpm (small gap).
 They could be at anywhere from 012″ to .020″ and work very well.
 Average riding would never reveal the difference.
-BMW has settled on a .016″ (.4 mm) gap as standard for their motorcycles.
-That way we all make the same setting.
+BMW has settled on a .016″ (.4 mm) gap as the standard for their motorcycles.
+That way we all set them the same setting.

 BMW motorcycle points are opened by the cam lobe on the advance mechanism, which hits the fiber block on the points arm.
 As the miles go by, the fiber block wears away gradually.
 As it wears away the points open less and the timing changes.
 A smaller gap gives us retarded timing.
 We only need to set the gap back to the starting point (.016″) and the timing will be correct again.
 It is that simple.

 This is the hard part to grasp